gomods/athens/docs/content/configuration/prefill-disk-cache.md

 - `$VERSION.info`
 - `$VERSION.zip`

-# Move Assets Into Athens Storage Directory
+# Next, move assets into Athens storage directory

 Now that you have assets built, you need to move them into the location of the Athens disk storage.
 In the below commands, we'll assume `$STORAGE_ROOT` is the environment variable that points to the top-level directory that Athens uses for its on-disk.